Occupational Therapy BSc (Hons)

 - Irish Leaving Certificate: 3A and 3B grades in 6 Higher Level papers at one sitting, including 2 science subjects of which one should be Biology

-- Access to Higher Education Diploma: obtain 120 UCAS tariff points, with a minimum of 12 level 3 credits at Merit or Distinction in Science or Social Science related subjects.
-Access to Health Science and Science preferred.
+- Access to Higher Education Diploma: obtain 120 UCAS tariff points, with at least 30 credits at Merit or Distinction, with 12 of those in Science which must include biology related subjects.
+Access to Health Science and Science preferred

 Other additional qualifications may be considered where an applicant does not have the necessary Biology, Human Biology, Psychology, Sociology, Health and Social Care or PE qualifications.
 Students should normally have been in education within 3 years of commencing a place on the course.
 Please contact Admissions Team C for information: firstname.lastname@example.org